kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

   - Mutual TLS (mTLS) policy is enabled and set to `strict`.
   - [Istio policy enforcement](https://istio.io/docs/tasks/policy-enforcement/enabling-policy/) is enabled.
   - Automatic sidecar injection is enabled.
-  //TODO: czy tu mają być inne crd?
+  //TODO: other crd? maybe specify where to find them?
   - Istio `policies.authentication.istio.io` CustomResourceDefinition (CRD) is present in the system.

 If the Istio deployment fails to meet any of these criteria, the patch fails, which results in a failed installation.
 In such case, get the Istio Patch logs to find out which criteria the Istio deployment didn't meet.
 Run: